efren002/mission-control/README.md

 - `api` accepts input and delegates application behavior.
 - `worker` executes durable background work through Dramatiq.
+- `dispatch_jobs` is the PostgreSQL outbox between committed workflow state and Redis delivery.
 - `domain` remains independent of FastAPI, SQLAlchemy, Redis, and AI providers.
 - `application/ports` defines execution and provider contracts.
 - `infrastructure` implements external integrations.
-- Real AI tasks will run in disposable, non-root runner containers with worktrees mounted explicitly.
+- The provider gateway is a dedicated non-root container with explicitly mounted workspaces.
 - Planning is read-only.
 Repository editing is available only through the execution state machine, with the global write setting enabled and (by default) a separate execution approval.

-The general worker must never receive an unrestricted Docker socket or production credentials.
+The API and worker never receive an unrestricted Docker socket.
+Test/preview isolation from provider credential storage remains an explicit future hardening boundary.